AUDIT Assessment for Alcohol Addiction: How It Works and Who Should Take It

 What Is The Success Rate Of The AUDIT Screening Tool In Identifying Alcohol Use Disorder?

-Individuals aged 16 and older who are being screened for hazardous or harmful alcohol use, regardless of clinical or non-clinical status, can take the AUDIT.
-It is applicable in general population surveys, clinical settings, emergency departments, and behavioral health assessments.
+Individuals aged 16 and older in Florida can take the AUDIT if they are being screened for hazardous or harmful alcohol use, regardless of their clinical or non-clinical status.
+It is used in general surveys, clinical settings, emergency departments, and behavioral health assessments.

 Is The AUDIT Appropriate For All Age Groups?